1.1 Access, Distribution and Review of Child Welfare Policies

 3. Engage local partners and stakeholders to share applicable policy changes.

-4. Maintain a record of reviews for each policy release.
+4. Maintain a record of policy reviews for each policy release.

 Practice Guidance

-DFCS child welfare policies are housed in the DFCS Child Welfare Policy Manual (CWPM) which is managed at the DHS Online Directives Information Systems (ODIS).
-To access the CWPM:
+DFCS child welfare policies are housed in the CWSPM which is managed by the Policy and Manual Management System (PAMMS).
+To access the CWSPM:.

 2. Select “Division of Family and Children Services”